fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 Refer [API doc](/identity/kyc-request) to perform digital kyc verification.

-##### 5.4 Map beneficiaries and authorised person as related parties to the private limited firm
+##### 5.4 Map beneficiaries and authorised person as related parties to the private limited company

-Refer [related party API](https://fintechprimitives.com/docs/api/#create-a-related-party) to associate the beneficariay and authorised persons to the firm.
+Refer [related party API](https://fintechprimitives.com/docs/api/#create-a-related-party) to associate the beneficariay and authorised persons to the company.

 Sample Requests